rolandyuwy/tp/docs/UserGuide.md

 * Description cannot contain more than 50 characters, including spaces.
 * A tag cannot contain more than 72 characters, including spaces.
 * Description and tags are case-insensitive (i.e `d/Apple e/30-12-2020 q/1 t/Red` is the same item as `d/apple e/30-12-2020 q/2 t/red`).
+* The expiry date field only accepts a date in the format of `DD-MM-YYYY` or `DD/MM/YYYY`.
+The year must be between 2020 and 2120, both inclusive.
 * The quantity field consists of 2 entities - `value` and `unit`.
 The `value` should come before the `unit`.
   * The `value` is compulsory.
 It must be a positive number with a maximum of 2 decimal places.
+The maximum value allowed is 100,000.00.
   * The `unit` is optional.
 If provided, it must consist of only alphabets.
 Numbers, spaces and special characters are not allowed.
 If not provided, the default unit - `unit` - will be given.
-* The expiry date field only accepts a date in the format of `DD-MM-YYYY` or `DD/MM/YYYY`.
 * The priority field can either be `high`, `medium` or `low` and is optional.
 If a priority is not specified, the default priority will be set to `low`.
 * The tag field accepts `alphanumeric`, `whitespaces` and these special characters: `#$%&-()`.
   * Tags with only whitespace(s) are not allowed.